aio-libs/aiokafka/docs/consumer.rst

             batch = []

-.. warning:: When using **manual commit** it is recommended to provide a :ref:`ConsumerRebalanceListener <consumer-rebalance-listener>` witch will wait for the messages to be finished and committed before allowing rejoin.
+.. warning:: When using **manual commit** it is recommended to provide a :ref:`ConsumerRebalanceListener <consumer-rebalance-listener>` which will wait for the messages to be finished and committed before allowing rejoin.
-  Is you end up with different assignment after rejoin commit will fail.
+  If you end up with different assignment after rejoin - commit will fail.

 This examples will hold on to messages until we have enough to process in bulk.
 The algorithm can be enhanced by taking advantage of: